pedroveneziano/js-fall-2014/course-outline.md

 ## Javascript in the Browser, Continued

+### Topics

 - [ ] How events work
     - [ ] Capture, bubbling
     - [ ] Delegation
 - [ ] Introducing jQuery
+    - [ ] What it offers
+    - [ ] Manipulating the DOM
+    - [ ] Events with jQuery
+    - [ ] Chaining

 ### Goal

+By the end of this section, you should:

+- Have in-depth knowledge about how events work.
+- Understand how to load and use jQuery to perform simple manipulatoins.

 ### Live Coding